DenisGorbachev/scenarios/checkmytrades.md

 Acquisition method is a way of attracting users of specific type, expressed as a story and verified through multiple executions.

 Acquisition method is similar to "acquisition channel" in marketing, but a single acquistion method may use multiple channels.

+### Direct acquisition method

+Direct acquisition method is a way of attracting users through direct messages.